Pierre Alferi, p.11

 saying everywhere I invite you that you’re not at home,

 you raise a question whose answer you avoid.
+My guest room,

 seven square meters of attic, let in daylight through the roofs edge,